anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/main_char_ratio.html">Figure 8</a>
 </div>

 It is interesting to point out the initial decrease that occurred from the 1910s until the 40s.
 The lack of data in the 1910s and 1920s could lead to biases, only including a few movies where women portrayed main roles.
-The confidence interval is indeed the largest around these decades.
+The confidence interval is indeed the largest in these decades.
 Furthermore, it could be tempting to say that we start to see an increase starting in the 40s.
-However this cannot be conclusively said due to the large confidence intervals up until the 1990s.
-There has been an increase in female main characters in recent decades, but we cannot be sure about when exactly this trend started.
+However, this cannot be conclusively said due to the large confidence intervals up until the 1990s.
+There has been an increase in female main characters in recent decades, but we cannot be sure when exactly this trend started.
 Assuming the increase started in the 90s, what events in the 80s could have prompted it?

 <div class="withSidenote" markdown="1">

-- 1981 :  Sandra Day O’Connor is sworn in by President Ronald Reagan as the first woman to serve in the U.S. Supreme Court.
+- 1981 :  Sandra Day O’Connor is sworn in by President Ronald Reagan as the first woman to serve on the U.S. Supreme Court.
 - 1983 :  Flying on the Space Shuttle Challenger, Sally Ride becomes the first American woman in space.
 - 1984 :  Democratic presidential nominee Walter Mondale names Geraldine Ferraro (U.S. House of Representatives) as his running mate, making her the first woman vice president nominee by a major party.
 <figure class="sidenote">